pathristikon/C-exercises/README.md

 ### C++ Exercises
 The current repository contains different C++ exercises and intends to help students or proffesionals in learning C++.

-The exercises were written during my personal preparation for the faculty of Mathematics and Informatics.

 ### Usage for Linux and Mac compilation
 If you use a linux system, follow these steps: